dougeby/IntuneDocs/InTuneDocs/get-ready-to-enroll-devices-in-microsoft-intune.md

 ## Set up device management
 After you set the MDM authority, you enable enrollment for the operating systems your organization wants to support.
 Certain mobile device operating systems (for example Windows and iOS) require a trust relationship between devices and [!INCLUDE[wit_nextref](./includes/wit_nextref_md.md)] to allow management.

-Select from the following options to learn more:
+Select from the following device platform options to learn more:

 > [AZURE.SELECTOR]
 >